bloxberg-org/peer-review-app/README.md

 If you receive mnemonic errors make sure you have the environment variable MNEMONIC is properly set.
 Also make sure

 If you receive `MODULE NOT FOUND` errors when running the development containers, remove the `node_modules` folder via `rm -rf node_modules/`.
 This is due to docker running as root and causes permission errors.
 Use this workaround temporarily.

+In the dev environment, the relay container funds the relays each time.
+This may cause your accounts to run out of balance.